No. 43; Updated April 2015

 Children learn from experience.
 Having logical consequences for misbehavior helps them learn that they are accountable for their actions, without damaging their self-esteem.
 For example, if children are fighting over the television, computer or a video game, turn it off.
 If a child spills milk at the dinner table while fooling around, have the child clean it up.
 Some behaviors have natural consequences.
 For example, a teenager who stays up too late may suffer the natural consequences of being tired the next day.
 Another type of consequence that can be effective is the suspension or delay of a privilege.
 For example, if a child breaks the rule about where they can go on their bike, take away the bike for a few days.
 When a child does not do chores, he or she cannot do something special like spend the night with a friend or rent a movie.

 There are different styles and approaches to parenting.
-Research shows that effective parents raise well-adjusted children who are more self-reliant, self-controlled, and positively curious than children raised by parents who are punitive, overly strict (authoritarian), or permissive.
+Research shows that effective parents raise well-adjusted children who are more self-reliant, self-controlled, and positively curious than children raised by parents who are punitive, overly strict (authoritarian), or overly permissive.
 Effective parents operate on the belief that both the child and the parent have certain rights and that the needs of both are important.
-Effective parents don't need to use physical force to discipline the child, but are more likely to set clear rules and explain why these rules are important.
-Effective parents reason with their children and consider the youngsters' points of views even though they may not agree with them.
+Effective parents do not need to use physical force to discipline the child and are more likely to set clear rules and explain why these rules are important.
+Effective parents reason with their children and consider their point of view even though they may not agree with them.